HackSoftware/hacksoft-wagtail/README.md

 ### Bootstrap data

 At this point you have working server with empty database.
-Since it's a CMS the content of the site is inside your database.
+Since it's a CMS site's content is inside the database.
 To fetch latest production database backup you'll have to do the following:

 * Setup `heroku-cli` and login.
 See https://devcenter.heroku.com/articles/heroku-cli for more details.